MelanieKent/sleepy-ninga-simple-web-game/README.md

 <ol>

-- make acceleration non-constant
+- Add character selection feature

-- make player and obstacle shapes
+- Make obstacles of various shapes and sizes

-- add more to background
+- Add more detail to background

 </ol>